desxz/ephone_field/README.md

 ```
 ## Usage

-Implement the `EmailPhoneTextField` widget in your UI:
+Implement the `EmailPhoneField` widget in your UI:

 ```dart
 EPhoneField()